KaranWani664/Student-Record-System/README.md

 ### Implementation Details:

 Behind the scenes, the program employs an ArrayList to dynamically manage and organize student records.
 The `Student` class encapsulates the necessary attributes, promoting a structured and object-oriented approach to data storage.

-### Conclusion:

-The Student Record System offers a practical solution for maintaining student records in a Java environment.
-Its simplicity and effectiveness make it an ideal starting point for individuals learning Java programming or educational institutions seeking a lightweight system to manage their student information efficiently.
-Feel free to explore, customize, and adapt this project to suit your specific needs.
-Happy coding!